 How to use Fit Tea as part of a healthy lifestyle

-Fit Tea is sold in different quantities based on how many days you want to use it to “detox.”
+Fit Tea detox is sold in different quantities based on how many days you want to use it to “detox.”
 What does that really mean, though?
 Sure, you might get plenty of health benefits from drinking tea, but there’s something you should know about detoxing: there is no evidence that it’s necessary.
 Your body does a pretty good job of keeping toxins at bay, professionals promise.
 Drinking tea won’t benefit you that way, but that doesn’t mean it still can’t in other ways.

 You can still incorporate Fit Tea into a moderate diet and exercise routine to optimize your health.
 Drinking tea in the afternoon instead of reaching for a high-calorie snack, for example, can help you cut down on empty calories and curb cravings for excessive junk food.